www.silver-collector.com

 Uncle Vic

 i agree uncle vic, though he does have a point, albeit in a very vainglorious way as you say.
 The picture is very clear and to me it suggests that there is no possible way of finding out if its silverplated or not.
 Try emailing tiffany & co?
 Surely they would be happy to tell you if they have the info, fran.
-There are loads of tiffany collectors and if you find a forum, u may find what you're looking for.
-Very Happy
+There are loads of tiffany collectors and if you find a forum, u may find what you’re looking for. :smiley:

 Tiffany marks are well documented, and the absence of the words "sterling silver" in this mark configuration means it is silverplaed.
 Please see Dorothy Rainwater's Encyclopedia of American Silver Manufacturers, 5th Ed. pp 249-251for a summary of the Tiffany sterling and plated marks scheme.
 Assuming the subject item is not mis-marked, I'm 100% confident its silverplated.